 Department Approach on Pis Disappointing – IFA

-Commenting on the herd restrictions being imposed by the Department of Agriculture on PI retaining herds and the notification of neighbouring farmers, IFA Animal Health Chairman Bert Stewart said it is disappointing the Department has adopted this approach rather than providing adequate levels of financial support, which IFA have sought from the outset in the programme, to ensure the timely removal of all PI’s.
+Commenting on the herd restrictions being imposed by the Department of Agriculture on PI retaining herds and the notification of neighbouring farmers, IFA Animal Health Chairman Bert Stewart said it is disappointing the Department has adopted this approach rather than providing adequate levels of financial support, which IFA has sought from the outset of the programme, to ensure the timely removal of all PI’s.

-The IFA Chairman said the early disposal of PI animals is critical if the programme is to achieve its objectives in the shortest timeframes possible and to this end huge progress has been made with 27,786 PI animals removed from the national herd since the beginning of the compulsory programme, with only a total of 658 of those identified in 2013 and 2014, remaining on less than 350 farms, based on AHI figures.
+The IFA Chairman said the early disposal of PI animals is critical if the programme is to achieve its objectives in the shortest timeframes possible and to this end huge progress has been made with 28,012 PI animals removed from the national herd since the beginning of the compulsory programme, with only a total of 571 of those identified in 2013 and 2014, remaining on 299 farms, based on the latest AHI figures.
 Furthermore, he said over 98% of all animals in the national herd now have a status determined for BVD.

 The IFA Chairman said it is now crucial that farmers are given clear direction as to what the remainder of the BVD eradication programme will contain and what the costs involved will be for farmers.
 He said the original programme announced by AHI of three years tissue tagging and a further three years of lower cost, lower level monitoring has been proven to be unattainable following the modelling work carried out on behalf of the BVD implementation group.
 He said based on the dynamics of the Irish livestock sector no viable alternative to tissue tagging is available and as a result farmers will be faced with a continuation of tissue tag testing, however the cost of this testing must be reduced significantly and clarity must be provided based on reaching targets within the programme as to when farmers will be in a position to cease testing for the disease.